bitcoin-dot-org/developer.bitcoin.org/examples/transactions.rst

 Send 10 bitcoins to the address using the `“sendtoaddress” RPC <../reference/rpc/sendtoaddress.html>`__.
 The returned hex string is the transaction identifier (txid).

 The `“sendtoaddress” RPC <../reference/rpc/sendtoaddress.html>`__ automatically selects an unspent transaction output (UTXO) from which to spend the satoshis.
 In this case, it withdrew the satoshis from our only available UTXO, the coinbase transaction for block #1 which matured with the creation of block #101.
-To spend a specific UTXO, you could use the `“sendfrom” RPC <../reference/rpc/sendfrom.html>`__ instead.
+To spend a specific UTXO, you could use the ``sendfrom`` `RPC <../reference/rpc/index.html>`__ instead.

 .. highlight:: bash